-NOTE: For plan files, any structure changes made to the file should be temporary (such as unhiding the Control Sheet to troubleshoot an Axiom query).
-If you delete or rename sheets, this may impact Axiom query settings and use of calc method libraries.
-Structure changes to plan files should be made in the template, not the individual plan files.
+NOTE: For plan files, any structural changes you make to the file should be temporary (such as unhiding the Control Sheet to troubleshoot an Axiom query).
+If you delete or rename sheets, you may impact Axiom query settings and use of calc method libraries.
+As a best practice, make structural changes to plan files in the template and not the individual plan files.